cmake-wheel/cmeel/docs/module.md

     pc                  show cmeel additions to PKG_CONFIG_PATH
 ```

+For those 3 sub-commands, a `--prepend` option as available to obtain directly the full variable.

 ## Docker builds

 Cmeel provides a python module to build a project in a container, eg. [manylinux](https://github.com/pypa/manylinux):